pawel-polyai/budzianowski.github.io/cv.md

 3. Santander Bank and Clare Hall College scholarships
 4. Several Rector’s scholarships for achievements in education
 5. Hawks' Club Award

+## Education
+1. University of Cambridge – PhD in Dialogue Systems, Machine Learning, supervised by dr. Milica Gasic
+2. University of Cambridge - MPhil in Machine Learning, Speech and Language Technology, supervised by dr. Richard Turner
+3. Adam Mickiewicz University in Poznań - BA and MA in mathematics, supervised by prof. Ryszard Doman
+4. Poznan University of Economics - BA in economics, supervised by dr. Jacek Wallusch

+## Teaching
+1. Demonstrator for Inference (3F8), Departament of Engineering, University of Cambridge 2018
+2. Demonstrator for Reinforcement Learning, Departament of Engineering, University of Cambridge 2017-2018
+3. Demonstrator for Statistical Dialogue Systems, Departament of Engineering, University of Cambridge 2017
+4. Introduction to programming language 'R', Faculty of Mathematics and Computer Science, Adam Mickiewicz University in Poznań, 2014-2015

 ## Contact
 Department of Engineering